supcik/academic-www/content/docs/get-started.md

 ### Introduce yourself

-By default, a superuser is created with the username *Admin* and corresponding user profile located at `content/author/admin/_index.md`.
+By default, a superuser is created with the username *admin* and corresponding user profile located at `content/author/admin/_index.md`.
 Let's open this file in a text editor and edit this file to make it *your* profile:

 - Edit your display `name` (typically your full name), your `role`, and write one sentence to describe yourself in `bio`
 - Edit the `organizations` that you are affiliated with, or set this to `organizations = []` to hide it